-For so many years, I have heard stories from people–both men and women about their lost sexual lives, or about the sexual life they never had.
+For so many years, I have heard stories from people–both men and women about their lost sexual lives, or about the lack of sexual communication in couples.
 I hear a lot of pain, sadness and a real loss in these stories.
 I hear from a lot of people who have been in long-term relationships who are unhappy about their lack of sexual communication as a couple and don’t know what to do about it.
 They feel at a total loss.
 They wonder, “Is this all there is?”
 I can just hear that Peggy Lee song playing when I hear their painful stories.

 This week I want to write about what I consider one of the most common ‘mistakes’ couples make when it comes to sexuality:

 Sexual communication in couples.
 They never learn to talk about sex, so they get used to things just going unsaid… there is no dialogue within the relationship, but at least one person is having an unhappy, uncomfortable internal conversation when it comes to sex.

 You may have heard me say that sex requires skills—not the least of which is communication skills.
 Sexual communication is a bit different from other conversation in that we rarely have role models for how to do it well, unless we just happen to have had a partner who learned it.

 How do you talk about sex?
 And if you don’t, how are you to address your sexual issues?
 Sexual communication is an essential skill that every person and every couple must learn.
 Here are some examples of what I mean by sexual communication.
 I invite you to really check in with yourself about each one.

 - How do I talk about what I want?